-When I mentioned to our librarian my post Who need another Cinderella Book, she asked what I thought of Cinderella as a boy version.
+When I mentioned to our librarian my post Who needs another Cinderella Book, she asked what I thought of Cinderella as a boy version.
 I didn’t think anything because we have not come across it yet.
-Apparently we were not through with Cinderella.
-Upon further investigation we discovered a whole new treasure trove of Cinderella books: Cinderella as a skeleton, Cinderella as a hen, and Cinderella as a fashionista.
+Apparently, we were not through with Cinderella.
+Upon further investigation, we discovered a whole new treasure trove of Cinderella books: Cinderella as a skeleton, Cinderella as a hen, and Cinderella as a fashionista.
 We selected ten for your consideration.

 As you read Cinderella stories with your kids, ask: